ralapple/WebScraper/README.md

 - Once you have verified that pip is installed, run the command ```make depend```.
 - This will attempt to install all of the necessary requirements that are used within this project.

+#### Packages Used in this Project
+- Pandas - converting to file formats and stitching csv files together.
+- Beautifulsoup4 - collecting and deconstructing the HTML of the webpage.

 ## Running the Program
 This program is ran through the terminal.
 There is a rudimentary user interface that allows the user to select which pages of the website they wish to collect contacts from.